dorkbox/SystemTray/README.md

 Customization parameters:

 SystemTrayMenuPopup.POPUP_HIDE_DELAY   (type long, default value '1000L')
- - Allows you to customize the delay (for hiding the popup) when the cursor is "moused out" of the popup menu
+ - Customize the delay (for hiding the popup) when the cursor is "moused out" of the popup menu

+SystemTrayMenuPopup.MOVEMENT_DELTA   (type int, default value '20')
+ - Customize the minimum amount of movement needed to cause the popup-delay to hide the popup

 GnomeShellExtension.ENABLE_SHELL_RESTART    (type boolean, default value 'true')